Constructing Assured & Motivated People CAMP

 They eat and play in a large lodge and swim in a beautiful lake.

-CAMP is a mix of traditional camp programing with a faith based foundation.
-A Junior (6th-9th grade) and Senior (10th to Grad) camp are simultaneously interwoven with age and grade appropriate classes offered.
+CAMP is a mix of traditional camp programing with a faith-based foundation.
+A Junior (6th-8th grade) and Senior (9th to 11th) camp are simultaneously interwoven with age and grade appropriate classes offered.

 The week starts with the Sunday-Mixer.
 This is a variety of activities where cabinmates begin to learn how to work together as a team.
 Talent night encourages campers to share their talents, from musical to juggling, magic to dance, even joke telling.
 Stunt night is a fun night where the cabinmates work together to entertain by putting on skits.
 The Senior campers organize and host a party for the Junior campers.
 This may include campfires with an acoustic band, a DJ, games, special foods and much more.